openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 Hived nay use this function before start massive sync of blocks.

 #### hive.enable_indexes_of_irreversible()
 It restores indexes and FK constarint dropped and saved by the function above.

+#### hive.connect( _git_sha, _block_num )
+The Hive node (hived) call this function each time it starts synchronization with the database.
+The function clear irreversible data from inconsistent blocks (blocks which are not fully dumped during previous connection) and saves information about the connection occurence into table hived_connections.
+- **_git_sha** - is a GIT version of hived code
+- **_block_num** - head block number for which the hived is synchronized

 #### APP API
 The functions which should be used by an application